Kaina Tanimura: Iwaki FC

 In 2020, Tanimura moved to the Japan Football League club Iwaki FC.
 He made his debut for the club in August 2020, coming on as a late substitute in a 4-1 league defeat to Verspah Oita.
 On his first start in the following month, Tanimura scored his first goals for Iwaki, scoring two goals in a 4–3 league victory over Kochi United SC.
 Tanimura went on to make a few more short appearances throughout the rest of the season, playing 9 times across all competitions, scoring 3 goals in total.

 In 2021, he played 24 games and scored 6 goals, as Iwaki were crowned champions of the JFL and were promoted to the J3 League for the first time in their history.

 In 2022, Tanimura was largely used as an impact player from the bench in his first season in the J3 League.
 In spite of his relatively low amount of minutes played, he did manage to score 6 goals during the season, all of which came from appearing as a substitute.
 He appeared in 29 games as Iwaki were crowned champions of the J3 League and were promoted to the J2 League for the first time in their history.
 On 12 December 2022, Tanimura renewed his contract with club for the 2023 season.

 He scored on the opening match of the 2023 season in a 3–2 defeat to Fujieda MYFC.

 Yokohama F. Marinos

 On 6 July 2025, it was announced that Tanimura would be joining J1 League club Yokohama F. Marinos.
+Later that month, Tanimura scored on his debut in a 3–0 league victory over Nagoya Grampus.
+He finished the 2025 season with 6 goals in 16 games across all competitions for Marinos.

+In the 2026 J1 100 Year Vision League, Tanimura scored 10 goals in 19 appearances, finishing as joint top scorer in the competition.

+International career

+On 17 September 2026, Tanimura earned his first national team call-up and was included in the 31-man squad for the 2026 Kirin Cup Soccer competition.